Ircam-RnD/binauralFIR/README.md

 });
 ```

-Then, a `BinauralPanner` can load one of these URLs
+Then, a `BinauralPanner` can load one of these URLs.

 ```js
 urlsFound.then(function(urls) {